Raft-based consensus for Ethereum/Quorum¶

 Let’s follow the lifecycle of a typical transaction:

-on any node (whether minter or verifier):
+on any node (whether minter, verifier or learner):

 - The transaction is submitted via an RPC call to geth.